Mold: The Hidden Cause of Gut Issues

 Oxidative Stress

 Oxidative stress is a condition characterized by an imbalance between the production of reactive oxygen species (ROS) and the body’s ability to counteract their harmful effects through neutralization by antioxidants.
 Mycotoxins, toxic secondary metabolites produced by fungi, are known to induce the production of ROS in various cell types, including intestinal cells.
-This article explores the mechanisms by which mycotoxins contribute to oxidative stress and inflammation in the gut, highlighting the potential damage to cellular components such as DNA, proteins, and lipids, and discussing the broader implications for gut health.

 Impact of Oxidative Stress on Intestinal Cells